Scientific Portfolio

 The lack of fast rotators

-in Cyg OB2 I. Insights from spectral reclassification
+in Cygnus OB2.
+I. Insights from spectral reclassification

-Confirmation of the lack of fast rotators in the Cygnus OB2 association.
-Discussion of the possible physical origins, leaving the door open for future research.
+Confirmation of the apparent lack of fast rotators in the Cygnus OB2 association, together with a discussion of its possible physical origins.

 Co-Authored & Collaborations